jimena-calderon/pediatric-laparoscopy-simulator/Performance evaluation/README.md

 # Performance Evaluation
-The initial validation was developed based on the questions shown below.
+The validation was developed based on the questions shown below.
 The evaluation of parameters was carried out based on the Likert scale.
 Before answering these questions, participants were asked to complete an informed consent.

 ## Questions
 1. Name and Surname